joelstrohmeier/website/src/blog/accessibility-anti-patterns.md

 #### User research

 Plus, make sure you're doing user research.
-Get real and representative users &mdash; in particular users with disabilities to use your product or service.
+Get real and representative users &mdash; in particular users with disabilities &mdash; to use your product or service.
 The insights from this research will help you avoid introducing accessibility barriers into your product.

 There is no equivalent *or alternative* to this activity.